Actually, College Is Not Worth the Cost 2021

 It’s possible that college was the meeting place for someone very important to one’s career or life – say a business partner or a spouse.
 It’s possible that college is about expanding your mind.
 I think college CAN provide these things, but at an incredible cost.

 This is a very expensive matchmaking proposition, but meeting your spouse in college may count as a benefit.
 Research shows that 28% of marriages are between people who attended the same college.
-I can’t easily put that information into my calculus into whether college is worth it (also without figuring out whether the marriage is happy or in any way successful) but perhaps some of these effects could be replicated if you moved to your chosen college’s town and used a location-enabled dating app.
+I can’t put that information into whether college is worth it (without figuring out whether the marriage is happy or in any way successful) but perhaps some of these effects could be replicated if you moved to your chosen college’s town and used a location-enabled dating app.
 This is especially true if you’re thinking of attending a school like Brigham Young.

 Of course, meeting someone is luck – not college.
 People who go to college, people who teach at college – they live in the non-college world as well.
 You can meet them there.
 You don’t have to spend tens or hundreds of thousands for serendipity.